 Please Note: The DMTF group formerly known as the Scalable Platforms Management Forum (SPMF) has been renamed the Redfish Forum.

-At the upcoming 2018 Storage Developer Conference (SDC), DMTF President Jeff Hilland will present the latest update on the ecosystem around DMTF’s Redfish®.
-Hosted by the Storage Networking Industry Association (SNIA), a DMTF Alliance Partner, SDC 2018 will place September 24-27, 2018, in Santa Clara, Calif.
+At the upcoming 2019 Storage Developer Conference (SDC), DMTF President Jeff Hilland will present the latest update on the ecosystem around DMTF’s Redfish®.
+Hosted by the Storage Networking Industry Association (SNIA), a DMTF Alliance Partner, SDC 2019 will take place September 23-26, 2019, in Santa Clara, Calif.

 Please join us for LISA19 on October 28–30, 2019, at the Portland Marriott Downtown Waterfront in Portland, OR, USA.
 Organized by the USENIX Association, LISA is the premier conference for operations professionals to share real-world knowledge about designing, building, securing, and maintaining the critical systems of our interconnected world.

 DMTF is detailing the work in progress on its upcoming Security Protocol and Data Model (SPDM) Specification, release 1.1, in a new presentation now available for download.
 SPDM is developed by DMTF’s Platform Management Components Intercommunication (PMCI) Security Task Force and provides message exchange, sequence diagrams, message formats, and other relevant semantics for authentication, firmware measurement, and certificate retri

 SNIA’s Storage Developer Conference (SDC) will be taking place on September 23-26, 2019 in Santa Clara, CA. SDC 2019 offers more than 100 presentations over 4 days on topics including Computational Storage, Persistent Memory, NVMe, Samba, Kubernetes, SNIA Swordfish and more.